guybrown78/marketplace-booking/API.md

 >startDates: what date format are in the DB?

->prices: simple total for now but in obj cos of discounts etc,
+>prices: simple total for now but in a object to allow for future functionalit such as discounts, different tax etc,

 >availability: not sure we need the total but example on how it can expand in future